 Think about what specific event led you to take action and launch a fundraiser.
 Remember to add that detail to the beginning of your story, whether it was a diagnosis, loss of belongings, etc. You want to take a potential donor on a storytelling journey.
 Read Your Fundraiser Story: A Comprehensive Guide for more tips.

 3. Spelling and grammar mistakes

-After you are finished writing your fundraiser story, be sure to thoroughly read through your text.
-Two common mistakes that successful campaigns steer clear of are spelling and grammar mistakes in their writing.
-An easy way to avoid these mistakes is to initially write your story in a Microsoft Word document or Google Docs page to check word length, spelling, and grammar mistakes.
-You can also ask a friend or family member to read your story for any unnoticed mistakes before you transfer the text over to your fundraiser page.
+After you finish writing your fundraiser story, read through your text thoroughly.
+Two common mistakes that successful fundraisers steer clear of are spelling and grammar mistakes in their writing.
+An easy way to avoid these mistakes is to write your story in a Microsoft Word document or Google Docs page to check word length, spelling, and grammar mistakes.
+You can also ask a friend or family member to read your story for any unnoticed mistakes before transferring the text to your fundraiser page.

 4. Absence of fundraiser updates

 Keeping your community and donors in the know is vital to your fundraiser’s longevity and success.
 Consistently writing updates on your page makes them come back and keep cheering you on.
 One of the most important aspects of successful fundraising is maintaining strong relationships with donors by communicating regularly through updates.
 Each update helps achieve fundraising goals, fosters donor appreciation, and informs them of progress.

 A successful fundraiser organizer doesn’t hesitate to contact our Customer Happiness team or Help Center for assistance.
 Our team of fundraising experts can help you work through any issues you may have, and browsing through our FAQs can help make your fundraising experience seamless.